grafana/tempo/docs/sources/tempo/traceql/_index.md

 }
 ```

-### Query to find traces having a particular outcome
+### Find traces having a particular outcome

-All traces on the operation `POST /api/orders` that have an erroneous root span:
+This example finds all traces on the operation `POST /api/orders` that have an erroneous root span:

 ```
 {